mertrois/Native-Trackpad/README.md

 ## Manual install

-*Fusion App Store installer seems to be broken (is made and managed by Autodesk) but you can install add-in manually*
+*App Store installer can be broken (is made and managed by Autodesk) but you can install add-in manually*

 - [Download latest release](https://github.com/pravdomil/Native-Trackpad/releases/download/0.11/NativeTrackpad.zip)
 - Unzip